🇦🇺 Australia

 The sponsoring employer must be an Australian business with a genuine need for a retail manager.
 The employer first applies to become a registered sponsor (if not already) with the Department of Home Affairs, then lodges a nomination for the specific retail manager position.
 This process requires the employer to demonstrate they have attempted to recruit Australian citizens and document why local candidates are unsuitable.

 For 482 TSS visas, labour market testing is mandatory.
-The employer must advertise the position in Australian media for a minimum period (typically 4 weeks), at a salary matching the ASCC (Australian Skills Classification Ceiling) for the occupation.
 The employer must document all applications received, why Australian candidates were rejected, and explain why the sponsored candidate is the best fit.
 This is an often-underestimated burden: many employers submit minimal advertising evidence, which leads to TSS application delays or refusal.

-For 186 ENS positions, employers should be prepared for a 3–6 month application process including nomination, VETASSESS assessment, and visa processing.
+See current processing times for the subclass 186 visa.
 Sponsoring employers typically provide employment contracts outlining role, salary, benefits, and conditions.
 Some employers support visa application costs or relocation assistance, though this is not mandatory.

 Practitioner Note